 What is Ehomaki?

-Ehomaki is a type of makizushi (sushi roll) eaten on the Japanese holiday “Setsubun” held on February 3rd.
+Ehomaki (恵方巻き) is a type of makizushi (sushi roll) eaten on the Japanese holiday “Setsubun” held on February 3rd.

 The word “eho” (恵方) means “lucky direction” and “maki” (巻き) means roll.
 The name “ehomaki” supposedly came from Hiroshima Prefecture.

-When eating ehomaki, the custom is to face the direction that will bring good fortune and eat one whole ehomaki silently while making a wish.
+When eating Ehomaki, the custom is to face the direction that will bring good fortune and eat one whole Ehomaki silently while making a wish.

-It is important not to cut the ehomaki as eating it whole is believed to bring good luck for the rest of the year.
+It is important not to cut the Ehomaki as eating it whole is believed to bring good luck for the rest of the year.

-- Tuna (sushi grade)
+- Tuna (sushi-grade)

 - Imitation crab meat (crab sticks)